 Control-Alt-Delete is a Microsoft Windows shortcut that calls Task Manager, which contains a list of launched apps, a list of executing processes, how much CPU and Memory they take.
 Windows users utilize this shortcut in case PC is slowing down or freezes that happen more often on the platform rather than on macOS.
 Even though such issues are not frequent for Mac, many users that switched from PC, try to find it.
 Unfortunately, there is no 100% similar stuff as Task Manager on Mac.
 But we will share the Control+Alt+Delete command alternatives for a Mac.

 This is another part of Mac Task Manager analog.
-It could be found among your applications in Other folder:
+You will find it in your Applications folder.

-Here you can see different analytics about your Mac workflow.
-Such as CPU, Memory, Disk, Energy and Network Usage.
+Here you can see different analytics about your Mac workflows, such as CPU, Memory, Disk, Energy and Network Usage.

 You can use Activity Monitor if you need information about your Mac work dynamics.
 To force close the apps, select them and click the “X” icon on the top-left corner of the window.